SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/threadLess.rst

 Thread-less API
 ==========================================

-There is some functions that you can use to avoid the usage of threading but which still allow you to move in time.
+There are some functions that you can use to avoid the need for threading, but which still allow you to control the flow of simulation time.

 .. list-table::
    :header-rows: 1